-Any individual employed at the Airport who plans to use their respective employee parking lot while on vacation or business, must park in the main employee parking lots such as lot 11 or lot 51, unless they have an individual designated parking spot.
+Any individual employed at the Airport who plans to use their respective employee parking lot while on vacation or business, must park in their designated main employee parking lots, unless they have an individual designated parking spot.
 Furthermore, employees are only allowed (1) parking spot in an approved designated area; parking is not transferable.
+Employees are to park in the least convenient and in the furthest away parking spots while parking for vacation or business.